-Course Objective
+Course Objectives

-Optical (especially laser) remote sensing has become one of the most important approaches in science study, environmental research, and industry application, which is not only replacing conventional sensors but also creating new methods with unique properties that could not be achieved before.
+Optical (especially laser) remote sensing has become one of the most important approaches in scientific research, space exploration, environmental monitoring and protection, and industry applications, which is not only replacing conventional sensors but also creating new capabilities with unique properties that could not be achieved before.
 However, extensive knowledge in the atomic, molecular and laser spectroscopy is needed in order to study and further advance optical and laser remote sensing technologies.
-One of the goals of this spectroscopy course is to provide a comprehensive preparation for the laser remote sensing (lidar) class offered at CU in the Spring Semester.
-It will cover the fundamental knowledge from quantum mechanics to atomic spectroscopy, and from molecular spectroscopy to laser spectroscopy.
+One of the goals of this spectroscopy course is to provide a comprehensive preparation for the laser remote sensing (lidar) class offered at CU.
+It will cover the fundamental knowledge from quantum physics to atomic spectroscopy, and from molecular spectroscopy to laser spectroscopy.
 Meanwhile, these contents are also very important parts of modern physics and technology, so they have very wide applications in many fields.
-Further goals of this spectroscopy course are to expose students to these modern physics and technologies, and to prepare them with the necessary knowledge and ability to pursue research and/or applications in spectroscopy-related fields.
+Further goals of this spectroscopy course are to expose students to these modern physics and technologies, and to prepare them with the necessary knowledge and ability to pursue research and application in spectroscopy-related fields.